Ready to talk about worm tea for healthy plants? Let’s do it!

 The microbes will start breaking down organic matter.

-How to Apply Compost Soil to Plants
+How to Apply Compost Soil to Healthy plants

 To really amplify the benefits, put down a layer of compost before you spray the lawn solution.

-As a foliar spray, you can expect more leaves, larger stems, and more nutrient delivery, which can be critical to plants that are under the shade or in part sun.
+As a foliar spray, you can expect more leaves, larger stems, and more nutrient delivery, which can be critical to healthy plants that are under the shade or in part sun.

 Spray leaves, top and bottom, until they are dripping onto and into the soil for protection against various foliar and root pathogens.